APPLICATION DEADLINE: October 31, 2017

 If the answer to these questions is Yes, you may be a candidate for summer employment at The Canadian Press.

 Each fall, Canada's national news agency accepts applications from aspiring journalists for our summer internship program in Toronto.
-We normally hire a half-dozen or so applicants for openings as reporter/editor, online producer or editorial assistant, on an assortment of news desks.

 The competition for summer jobs at The Canadian Press is always fierce.
 While there are no guarantees of long-term employment for the successful applicants, some of our recent summer relievers subsequently became permanent employees.
 For some of those who didn't, the experience they gained led to full-time jobs elsewhere in the news industry.
 Editors and news directors across the country know that even a short stint provides invaluable training in journalism.